sbackus/BlackJack/README.md

+This is a simple game of Black Jack

-The Card, Deck and Hand classes were inspired by jdan's rubycards: https://github.com/jdan/rubycards
+Inspiration for Card and Deck came from jdan's rubycards: https://github.com/jdan/rubycards